 If everything works successfully, the ngrok tunnel should show some pull calls from Zendesk Support after a few moments:

 Comments on WordPress posts should become tickets in Zendesk Support.

 In addition to setting up the integration service, the Zendesk app may also have other code in it to enhance the Zendesk Support UI.
-Read the Zendesk Apps documentation for more information.
+See Zendesk apps resources.